halnasri/nlohmann_json/.dotstop_extensions/README.md

 ## WebContentReference

-The content of a `WebContentReference` is its content.
-This reference is intended to be utilised in case of *static* references, that should not vary in a short time-frame, and whose content is most important for the trustability of the statement.
+The content of a `WebContentReference` is the actual fetched content of the URL.
+Use this for relatively static resources whose textual content itself matters (e.g., a file in a public repository).
 An example is a file located on a github repository, e.g.  `https://raw.githubusercontent.com/nlohmann/json/refs/heads/develop/.github/workflows/cifuzz.yml`

 A `WebContentReference` looks identical to a `WebReference` with `type: web_content` instead of `type: website`.

-For the `TimeVaryingWebReference`, examples of the possible configurations are:
+For the `WebContentReference`, examples of the possible configurations are:
 ```
 ---
 ...